-- 1. An authorized requester requests a fiscal note on an introduced or subsequent version of a bill and submits a request using the FNTS. - 2.
+- 1. An authorized requester submits a fiscal note request on an introduced or subsequent version of a bill using the FNTS. - 2.
 The LBO receives the request, reviews the bill language, and assigns the appropriate agencies to prepare a fiscal note in the FNTS.
 The LBO will designate the agency with the largest fiscal impact or most subject matter expertise on the proposed legislation as the "lead" agency for the consolidated fiscal note. - 3.
-The LBO should work with designated lead agency and other agencies assigned to the note to coordinate assumptions and completion of the fiscal note according to the Uniform Standards and Procedures. - 4.
-For notes of particular complexity, the LBO may work with the requester and lead agency to determine whether or not it would be beneficial to have the lead agency develop and submit their assumptions prior to the note being assigned to other agencies.
-In these instances, the lead agency will submit their assumptions to the LBO, the LBO will review the assumptions for compliance with the Uniform Standards and Procedures, and assign the note to other agencies with the assumptions attached. relevant agencies to develop assumptions prior to assigning the note to other agencies. - 5.
+The LBO should work with the designated lead agency and other agencies assigned to the note to coordinate assumptions and completion of the fiscal note according to the Uniform Standards and Procedures. - 4.
+For complex notes, the LBO may work with the requester and relevant agencies to develop assumptions prior to assigning the note to other agencies. - 5.
 The LBO will provide technical assistance and manage communication for the sharing of assumptions across agencies when necessary for the efficient completion of a consolidated fiscal note. - 6.
-Agencies will, with LBO assistance when needed, coordinate and cooperate with one another to ensure that consolidated fiscal notes avoid contradictory assumptions, double counting, and omissions. - 7.
+Agencies will, with LBO assistance when needed, coordinate and cooperate with one another to ensure that consolidated fiscal notes do not have contradictory assumptions, double counting, or omissions. - 7.
 Assigned agencies complete the fiscal note for their agency according to the Uniform Standards and Procedures and submit the note through the FNTS to the LBO for review and approval. - 8.
-The LBO analyzes each for compliance with the Uniform Standards and Procedures, works with the agencies to resolve any issues, and indicates if each individual note is approved or not approved in the FNTS.
+A preliminary note is viewable in the FNTS by LBO analysts, fiscal analysts, the House Ways and Means committee administrator, the Senate Finance committee administrator, MMB executive budget officers, and FNTS users of assigned agencies.
+A preliminary fiscal note should not be distributed without consulting with the LBO first.

-- 9. The LBO analyst assigned to the lead agency on a fiscal note will review both the individual agency's note and the final consolidated note, which includes all agencies, for consistency and accuracy.
-The lead LBO analyst signoff is the final signoff by the LBO. - 10.
-After lead LBO analyst signoff, the consolidated fiscal note is distributed via email to the requester, chief author of the bill, chair of the committees, commissioner of MMB or designee, and other individuals included on the email distribution list in the FNTS. - 11.
+- 9. The LBO analyzes each fiscal note for compliance with the Uniform Standards and Procedures, works with the agencies to resolve any issues, and indicates if each individual note is approved or not approved in the FNTS. - 10.
+The LBO analyst assigned to the lead agency on a fiscal note will review both the individual agency's note and the final consolidated note, which includes all assigned agencies, for consistency and accuracy.
+The lead LBO analyst signoff is the final signoff by the LBO. - 11.
+After lead LBO analyst signoff, the consolidated fiscal note is distributed via email to the requester, chief author of the bill, chair of the committee for which the request was made, chair of the House Ways and Means committee or chair of the Senate Finance committee, commissioner of MMB or designee, and other individuals included on the FNTS committee and agency email distribution lists. - 12.
 The completed fiscal note is posted and available through the LBO website within 24 hours after completion.